Fairfield University, History

 |Location:||Connecticut, United States|

-Fairfield University is an Equal Opportunity/Affirmative Action employer, committed to excellence through diversity, and, in this spirit, particularly welcomes applications from women, persons of color, Veterans, and members of historically underrepresented groups.
+Fairfield University, founded in 1942, is an independent Jesuit comprehensive university with an active and pluralistic faculty, and is located in southern Connecticut about an hour from New York City and thirty minutes from New Haven, CT.
+Salary, benefits, and faculty development resources are highly competitive.
+Fairfield is an EO/AA employer, committed to excellence through diversity, and in this spirit, particularly welcomes applications from women, persons of color, and members of historically underrepresented groups.
 The University will provide reasonable accommodations to all qualified individuals with a disability.
+More information is available at <www.fairfield.edu>